monitoringartist/zenoss5-core-autodeploy/README.md

 # ./core-autodeploy.sh
 ```

+**User feedback:**

+> I tried to use your script to deploy zenoss 5 and docker wont start.
+I'm very disappointed.

+I agree.
+This script is not magic Unicorn, which will solve all Zenoss 5 deployment problems
+(wrong filesystems types, not compatible OS, ...).
+That's the reason, why script prints
+link to [manual installation guide](http://www.zenoss.com/resources/documentation), which is your safe option for Zenoss 5 installation.

 The script will take several minutes (around 15-30) to complete.
 When done,
 you should be able to visit Control Center in a web browser to start
 Zenoss 5 application.
 Easy Zenoss installation.